Long-time behavior of the Stokes-transport system in a channel: Formation of large time boundary layers in the linear setting : proof of

 The main order part of $\thbl$ will be given by the profiles $\Theta^j_a$, $j=0,1$, $a\in \{\mtop,\mbot\}$ constructed in \cref{cor:est-Psia-Sobolev}.
-However, a few adjustments must be made in order to have a suitable decomposition: \begin{itemize} \item First, the profiles $\Theta^j_a$ must be truncated away from $z=0$ and $z=1$, so that their (exponentially small) trace does not pollute the opposite boundary.
-Since $\Theta^j_a$ have exponential decay, this introduces a remainder of order $\exp(-ct^{1/5})$, which will be included in $S_r$.
+However, a few adjustments must be made in order to have a suitable decomposition:

+$\bullet$ First, the profiles $\Theta^j_a$ must be truncated away from $z=0$ and $z=1$, so that their (exponentially small) trace does not pollute the opposite boundary.
+Since $\Theta^j_a$ has exponential decay, this introduces a remainder of order $\exp(-ct^{1/5})$, which will be included in $S_r$.
 More precisely, the error terms generated by this truncation will be dealt with thanks to the following Lemma, whose proof is left to the reader: